 - If you are a Dreamer with DACA, you are eligible to participate and will be hired and paid though UU payroll.
 If you do not have DACA, you are able to participate and gain research experience, but we do not currently have a mechanism that allows us to compensate you.

 - If you are an international student or scholar, you must possess documentation that establishes your eligibility to work in the United States (if you hold US citizenship, it is likely you have these documents).
-Click here to view list of acceptable documents.
+List of acceptable documents.

-- able to commit to approximately 35-40 hours per week of employment at the University of Utah for the entire duration of the program (May 25-August 4, 2022)
+- able to commit to approximately 35-40 hours per week of employment at the University of Utah for the entire duration of the program (May 22 through August 1, 2024)

 Students may not participate in REACH U2 more than once.
 Please note that no previous college coursework or previous research experience is required.